ENKA Schools: History

 In 1994, with the support of Sinan Tara, Vice-Chairman of Enka İnşaat ve Sanayi A.Ş., encouraged by activist and businessman Ibrahim Betil, the school was founded in 1996 in the cultural capital of the country as a private nonprofit center of educational excellence to provide an inspirational model for schools both within Turkey and throughout the international educational community.
 The first high school graduating class was the class of 2008.

 Since opening in September 1996, with just over 200 students, ENKA Schools rapidly expanded its main campus on the Sadi Gülçelik Sports Site in Istinye.
 There are currently 1250 students from Pre-School to grade 12.

 Immediately after the earthquake on August 17, 1999, ENKA Foundation joined the nation's collective effort to provide relief to victims by building schools as quickly as possible; the Adapazarı ENKA School is one of them.

 Governance

-The Board of Directors of ENKA Schools includes the following members: Alparslan Tansuğ (Board Chair and Founder's Representative), Dr. Esra Tara and Onur Kaya of Enka İnşaat ve Sanayi A.Ş.
+The Board of Directors of ENKA Schools includes the following members: Alparslan Tansuğ (Board Chair and Founder's Representative), Esra Tara and Onur Kaya of Enka İnşaat ve Sanayi A.Ş.

 Board Chair and Founder's Representative, Alparslan Tansuğ has a BS degree from the department of Business Administration of Middle East Technical University.
 Doctor of Neuroscience, Esra Tara is the granddaughter of the founder of Enka İnşaat ve Sanayi A.Ş., Şarık Tara.
 Onur Kaya holds a BSc degree in Civil Engineering from Middle East Technical University and a MSc degree in Civil and Environmental Engineering from the University of Stuttgart.